Apprenticeships offer young people the opportunity to start work and gain qualifications and skills at the same time.

 - Apprenticeship – working towards an NVQ Level 3

-- Higher Apprenticeship – working towards an NVQ Level 4 or degree
+- Higher apprenticeship – working towards an NVQ Level 4/5

 Each level of apprenticeship has different entry requirements.

 There are apprenticeships ranging from construction to hairdressing, childcare to business administration, customer service to graphic design, horticulture and engineering.
-The Army offers an apprenticeship programme to new recruits.
+The Armed Forces also offer apprenticeships so check out their recruitment websites.

 Careers Wales has an apprenticeship matching database so you can find out what’s available in your area.